 Aurora HDR is considered one of the best HDR programs in the world.
 This Lightroom plugin can effortlessly merge brackets to create vibrant landscape pictures.
 It can also enhance individual photos that don’t have brackets.

-Aurora HD offers professional denoising, over 80 unique colour effects, and advanced features for professionals.
+Aurora HDR offers professional denoising, over 80 unique colour effects, and advanced features for professionals.
 It promises to make any landscape photo look amazing in seconds.